Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

 \subsection{Overall Discussion}

-Through the above experiments, we have shown how our proposed PARC approach confers advantages in computing and using Backward Reach-Avoid Set (BRAS).
-By careful use of PWA systems, plus bounded tracking error, we are able to generate safe motion plans in cases where other methods are either too conservative or fail to compute entirely.
+Through the above experiments, we have shown how our proposed PARC approach confers advantages in computing and using BRAS.
+In near-danger scenarios, PARC is less conservative than FaSTrack and KDF since the former uses a time-variant tracking error function, whereas the latter two assume constant, worst-case tracking errors.
+While RTD can similarly handle time-variant tracking error functions, PARC still outperforms it due to the lower numerical approximation error from representing the planning model as a PWA system instead of a polynomial and using H-polytopes instead of zonotopes.
+Finally, Neural CLBF cannot provide hard reach-avoid guarantees, resulting in many crashes with obstacles.

 However, PARC still has room for improvement.
 Most obviously, the safe plan computation time is on the order of seconds for just a few obstacles; this is too slow for real-time operation.
+In contrast, RTD \cite{kousik2019safe}, although more conservative, can compute a new plan about every 51 \unit{ms} in Section \ref{exp:exact_plan_reach_impact}.
+Typically, we expect motion planners with real-time capabilities to compute new plans at least every 0.5 \unit{s} \cite{kousik2020bridging}.
+To achieve this for PARC, parallelization needs to be implemented in future work.
 Furthermore, the planning model requires careful hand-crafting as shown in our experiments.